Shared house contents insurance

 HomeProtect shared house insurance

-HomeProtect home insurance for shared accommodation is available for rental properties including self-contained flats and houses, student properties and rooms let to lodgers.
+HomeProtect home insurance for shared accommodation is designed for housemates living in for shared rental properties including flats and houses, student properties and rooms let to lodgers.

 Although some insurers will let you take out one policy for the entire property and share the cost between all housemates this is not always practical.
 Not all tenants are reliable and personal circumstances can change mid-way through the tenancy.
 By taking out your own policy you can each insure your own valuables and keep your claims history separate.

-What’s more, if you are going to university, contents insurance for students is often covered under your parents’ home insurance, so you don’t need another policy.
-With HomeProtect contents insurance, students can cover up to £6,000 worth of belongings while at uni.
+What’s more, if you are going to university or college, contents insurance for students is often included under your parents’ home insurance, so you don’t need another policy.
+With HomeProtect contents insurance policies, students get up to £6,000 worth of contents cover while living in student accommodation.

 According to the Office for National Statistics, average house prices have grown by 7% per year since 1980.
 Demand for housing continues to grow today, as do house prices.
 First time buyers are struggling to get on the property ladder and ownership among younger age groups has declined overall.
 It’s no wonder that more and more people are living in house shares.